Population history of Egypt: Craniofacial criteria

 This view was also shared by the late Egyptologist Frank Yurco.

 Egyptologist Barry Kemp (2005) has reviewed the available skulls and skeletal evidence on the ancient Egyptians.
 He observes that skeletons from earlier periods, which would help elucidate the origin of the Predynastic Egyptians, are rare, and that the amount of samples available for study are "microscopically small".
 Kemp states that it is dangerous to take one set of skeletons and use them to characterize the population of the whole of Egypt, because there is no single ancient Egyptian population to study, but rather a diversity of local populations.
 Specifically, he criticises the methodology of skewed databases such as the CRANID software and states "If, on the other hand, CRANID had used one of the Elephantine populations of the same period, the geographic association would be much more with the African groups to the south".
 He notes also that Predynastic skulls from Upper Egypt appear to be noticeably different in their measurements from an Old Kingdom group from tombs around the pyramids of Giza.

-Kemp cautions that the features of individuals within a population can be expected to display a degree of variation which can be quite wide and which may overlap with that present in a different population, and that characteristics change over time.
-Kemp asserts that modern Egyptians would therefore be the most logical and closest approximation to the ancient Egyptians.
+Kemp found that samples from Elephantine (the border between Upper Egypt and Lower Nubia) from the 6th to 26th Dynasties showed very strong affinities with the Nubian population, in a comparison involving physical characteristics of populations from Africa, the Near East, and the Mediterranean; on the other hand, samples from northern Egypt (Merimde, Maadi, and the Wadi Digla) from before the 1st Dynasty showed no affinities with samples from Palestine and Byblos, and the proportions of members of these Egyptians group them with Africans, not Europeans.
+On the other hand, Kemp found affinities between Palestinian migrants at Tell el-Dab'a (in the Nile Delta) from the Second Intermediate Period and ancient populations from the Near East.
+Finally, Kemp argues that the most honest way to reconstruct an ancient Egyptian scene is to use the modern population of Egypt as a guide, although this will not lead to exactly the right conclusions.

+In 2007, Strouhal et al. described the physical features of ancient A-Group Nubians as "Caucasoid" which were "not distinguishable from the contemporary Predynastic Upper Egyptians of the Badarian and Nagadian cultures" based in reference to previous anthropological studies from 1975 and 1985.